-Before any Applicant may be licensed to operate a Sexually Oriented Business in Park City, Utah, pursuant to this Chapter, the Applicant shall submit to the Business License Clerk, on a form to be supplied by the Park City Business License Clerk, the following:
+Before any Applicant may be licensed to operate a Sexually Oriented Business in Park City, Utah, pursuant to this Chapter, the applicant shall submit to the Business License Clerk, on a form to be supplied by the Park City Business License Clerk, the following:

-- (A) The correct legal name of each applicant, corporation, partnership, limited partnership or entity doing business under an assumed name. - (B) If the Applicant is a corporation, partnership or limited partnership or individual or entity doing business under an assumed name the information required below for individual Applicants shall be submitted for each partner and each principal of an Applicant and for each officer or director.
-Any holding company, or any entity holding more than ten percent of an Applicant, shall be considered an Applicant for purposes of disclosure under this Chapter. - (C) All corporations, partnerships or non-corporate entities included on the application shall also identify each individual authorized by the corporation, partnership or non-corporate entity to sign the checks for such corporation, partnership or non-corporate entity. - (D) For all Applicants the application must also state: - (1) any other names or aliases used by the individual; - (2) present physical address and telephone number of the Business Premises; - (3) any internet websites that the business operates;

-- (4) present residence and telephone number; - (5) Utah drivers license or identification number; and - (6) Social security number. - (E) Acceptable written proof that any individual is at least twenty-one (21) years of age; - In the event the Applicant is not the (F) owner of record of the real property upon which the business or proposed business is or is to be located, the application must be accompanied by a notarized statement from the legal or equitable owner of the possessory interest in the property specifically acknowledging the type of business for which the Applicant seeks a license for the property.
-In addition to furnishing such notarized statement, the applicant shall furnish the name, address and phone number of the owner of record of the property, as well as the copy of the lease or rental agreement pertaining to the premises in which the service is or will be located: - (G) A description of the services to be provided by the business, with sufficient detail to allow reviewing authorities to determine what business will be transacted on the premises, together with a schedule of usual fees for services to be charged by the licensee and any rules, regulations or employment guidelines under or by which the Sexually Oriented Business intends to operate.
-This description shall also include: - (1) the hours that the business or service will be open to the public and
+- A. The correct legal name of each applicant, corporation, partnership, limited partnership or entity doing Business under an assumed name. - B. If the applicant is a corporation, partnership, or limited partnership, or individual or entity doing Business under an assumed name, the information required below for individual Applicants shall be submitted for each partner and each principal of an Applicant and for each officer or director.
+Any holding company, or any entity holding more than ten percent (10%) of an Applicant, shall be considered an Applicant for purposes of disclosure under this Chapter. - C. All corporations, partnerships, or non-corporate entities included on the application shall also identify each individual authorized by the corporation, partnership, or non-corporate entity to sign the checks for such corporation, partnership, or non-corporate entity. - D. For all Applicants the application must also state: - 1.
+Any other names or aliases used by the individual; - 2.
+Present physical address and telephone number of the Business Premises; - 3.
+Any internet websites that the Business operates; - 4.
+Present residence and telephone number; - 5.
+Utah driver license or identification number; and - 6.
+Social security number. - E. Acceptable written proof that any individual is at least twenty-one (21) years of age; - F. In the event the applicant is not the owner of record of the real property upon which the Business or proposed Business is or is to be located, the application must be accompanied by a notarized statement from the legal or equitable owner of the possessory interest in the property specifically acknowledging the type of Business for which the applicant seeks a license for the property.
+In addition to furnishing such notarized statement, the applicant shall furnish the name, address, and phone number of the owner of record of the property, as well as the copy of the lease or rental agreement pertaining to the premises in which the service is or will be located; - G. A description of the services to be provided by the Business, with sufficient detail to allow reviewing authorities to determine what Business will be transacted on the premises, together with a schedule of usual fees for services to be charged by the licensee and any rules, regulations or employment guidelines under or by which the Sexually Oriented Business intends to operate.
+This description shall also include: - 1.
+The hours that the Business or service will be open to the public and the methods of promoting the health and safety of Employees and patrons and preventing them from engaging in illegal activity;

-- the methods of promoting the health and safety of Employees and patrons and preventing them from engaging in illegal activity; - (2) the methods of supervision preventing the Employees from engaging in acts of prostitution or other related criminal activities; - (3) the methods of supervising Employees and patrons to prevent employees and patrons from charging or receiving fees for services or acts prohibited by this Chapter or other statutes or ordinances; - (4) the methods of screening Employees and customers in order to promote the health and safety of Employees and customers and prevent the transmission of disease, and prevent the commission of acts of prostitution or other criminal activity. - (H) Each applicant is required to attach to the application form the additional items listed under Section 4-9-12 of this Chapter. - (I) Each applicant is required to meet with the Police Chief or his/her designee.
+- 2. The methods of supervision preventing the Employees from engaging in acts of prostitution or other related criminal activities; - The methods of supervising Employees and patrons to prevent employees and patrons from charging or receiving fees for services or acts prohibited by this Chapter or other statutes or ordinances; - 4.
+The methods of screening Employees and customers in order to promote the health and safety of Employees and customers and prevent the transmission of disease, and prevent the commission of acts of prostitution or other criminal activity. - H. Each applicant is required to attach to the application form the additional items listed under Section 4-11-12. - I. Each applicant is required to meet with the Police Chief or his/her designee.